Pride Goeth Before A Fall – Can Your Marriage Hold Up? (Episode 301)

 - Don't Hold onto your "right" - when you dig your heels in the sand and the fight becomes bigger than the person - is it really worth it?

 I'm happy to say that now, in our home, these pride issues have gotten less and less.
 We have been guilty of all of them, and we've chosen to work through it together.
-Now, on the road, I am the workhorse.
-I still manage my father's business as well as my newest baby here – Mama Says Namaste.
-Nathan is the head chef.
+Now, on the road, I am the primary income earner.
+I still manage my father's business as well as this company - Mama Says Namaste.
+Nathan is the head chef and also manages our properties.
 I may dabble here and there, but he said once we hit the road, he was happy to handle all the food, and I gratefully agreed.
-I'd say that was the right choice:
+I'd say that was the right choice.

-Really, though, what happened is not that we stuck to specific roles that the other couldn’t touch.
+Really, though, what happened is not that we stuck to specific roles and just "stayed in our lane."
 Once we made the decision that we were a team and that our relationship came before pride, it was easier for us to work together - and ask for help when needed.

 Where is pride holding you up in your relationship?